 What got them there isn't what's going to get you there.

-Update: there’s also a big chance that they don’t actually know how they achieved their success.
-Mic Wright reports for The Next Web:
+There's also a good chance that they don't know how they achieved their success.
+Mic Wright reports on Slack for The Next Web:

 Butterfield confessed that he doesn’t exactly know why Slack has succeeded: “I get in trouble with my PR team for saying this.
 But I have no fucking idea.”